Motia Icon

 • Use send() for temporary events like typing indicators

-• Test in Workbench before building your frontend
+• View in the iii development console before building your frontend

 • No polling needed - WebSocket connection handles everything